TheCelestialMarauder/EventHorizon/GDD/characters.md

 ### :eyes: Appearance

-- **Visual Design**: Dr. Elara Voss’s design should reflect her scientific background and resourcefulness.
+- **Visual Design**: Dr. Elara Voss’s design reflect her scientific background and resourcefulness.
 - **Lab Coat**: Often wears a lab coat over practical clothing suitable for the harsh environment of the ISS.
 - **Facial Features**: Intelligent and composed expression with eyes that convey determination and empathy.
 Signs of stress and exhaustion due to the ongoing crisis.
 - **Accessories**: Data pad attached to her belt and a small medical kit strapped to her side.